-The Curator is an online planning platform that we wish was around when we got married over 10 years ago.
-An amazing tool to keep and organise all your planning, budgets, guest list in one place with a directory of amazing and talented vendors from across New Zealand.
+The Curator is an online wedding planning platform that we wish was around when we got married over 10 years ago.
+An amazing tool to keep and organise all your planning, budgets, guest list in one place with a directory of amazing and talented wedding vendors from across New Zealand.

 In this week’s Wedding Series feature, we meet Marica from The Curator.

 Please tell us a bit about you and how you started your amazing business.

 I'm Marica, Founder of The Curator, an online wedding planning platform for New Zealand couples.
 I started building the site just under 2 years ago after discovering how difficult it was to find wedding vendors and manage the many tasks involved in planning a wedding.
 I wanted to build a beautiful and curated digital space that would streamline and guide couples through every single step in the wedding planning process and hence, The Curator was born!

 The Curator provides a comprehensive directory of the best New Zealand wedding vendors, some big names, some boutique names and some brand new names.
 It also incorporates a digital wedding budget tracker, RSVP manager and a pre-populated, fully customisable wedding checklist.
 Couples can create their own personalised Curator account specific to their wedding date, budget and guest count.
 We're always on hand via our integrated chat system to answer questions, provide guidance and recommend wedding vendors - we know how stressful this process can be and really pride ourselves on going above and beyond for every user.

 Describe your style and aesthetics in 3 words.